Our Services

 Published on: 2/24/2026

-There are several factors to consider: sharp, wave-like side or back pain that radiates to the groin often signals kidney stones, which form when concentrated urine lets minerals crystallize due to dehydration, diet, genetics, medical conditions, or certain medicines.
+Kidney stones often cause sharp, wave-like pain in the side or back that radiates to the groin.
+They form when concentrated urine allows minerals to crystallize, driven by dehydration, diet, genetics, medical conditions, or certain medications.

 Understanding why kidney stones form and knowing what to do next can help you act quickly and protect your health.